-Try these Peanut Butter Chocolate Chip Banana Muffins the next time you have ripe bananas.
-These soft muffins are perfect for breakfast or afternoon snacking.
+Try these Peanut Butter Banana Chocolate Chip Muffins the next time you have ripe bananas.
+These soft banana muffins are perfect for breakfast or afternoon snacking.

 Add a mug of this Peanut Butter Chocolate Latte, and you will have a breakfast that peanut butter lover's will drool over.